Nika Prevc

 Nika Prevc (born 15 March 2005) is a Slovenian ski jumper.
-She is one of the most successful women's ski jumpers of all time with two overall FIS Ski Jumping World Cup titles, two individual gold medals at the FIS Nordic World Ski Championships, and three gold medals at the FIS Nordic Junior World Ski Championships.
-Prevc has also won 22 individual World Cup events, the third-most behind only Sara Takanashi and Maren Lundby.
-In addition, she holds the record for the most points won in a women's World Cup season (1,933), and the joint record for the most consecutive wins (10) and total wins (15) in a single World Cup season.
+She is one of the most successful women's ski jumpers of all time with three overall FIS Ski Jumping World Cup titles, two individual gold medals at the FIS Nordic World Ski Championships, and three medals (one gold) at the Winter Olympics.
+Prevc has also won 40 individual World Cup events, the second-most behind only Sara Takanashi.
+In addition, she holds the record for most points won in a women's World Cup season (2,676), the record for most wins in a single World Cup season (18), and the joint record for most consecutive wins in a single World Cup season (10).

-Prevc is the current women's world record holder with 236 m, set in Vikersund on 14 March 2025.
+Prevc is the current women's world record holder with 242.5 m, set in Planica on 27 March 2026.

 Career

 Early career

 Prevc made her official ski jumping debut on 5 August 2018, at the age of 13, at the FIS Ski Jumping Alpen Cup competition in Klingenthal.
 She finished in 29th place out of 55 competitors.
 Almost exactly a year later, on 4 August 2019, she achieved her first Alpen Cup victory at the same venue.

 In the 2020–21 Alpen Cup season, Prevc became the overall winner of the competition with 597 points out of 8 events; she also finished outside the top three only twice.
 In the same season, she also made her debut in the FIS Ski Jumping Continental Cup, where she finished seventh overall.